4faramita/ShadowsocksX-NG-R8-Updater/README.md

 ## Usage

+First install dependency:

+`npm install cheerio request -g`

+Then you can use it by

 `node updater.js`

 And it will download the latest version of ShadowsocksX-NG-R8 to the same place of this script.